Gnitoon/ppShow/README.md

 _now, really, don't do that for larger projects. cases like this, a small application is 'fine' i guess, but don't do that if is not needed._

 _i do not code like that always._

+_<br> tags isn't that great for spacing too i know, but is less tedious than mess with CSS for a simple thing_

 ## Credits: